0x416c616e/dailyprogress/week_X.md

 - Learned more about databases
 - Class schedule stuff
 - Started working on a tool that can help you find rootkits in Linux
+- Made a browser extension that lets you roll dice, called Dice Roller